minimaxir/automl-gs/README.md

 ## Helpful Notes

 * *It is the user's responsibility to ensure the input dataset is high-quality.* No model hyperparameter search will provide good research on flawed/unbalanced datasets.
+Relatedly, hyperparameter optimization may provide optimistic predictions on the validation set, which may not necessairly match the model performance in the real world.

 ## Future Work